PassiveModding/sentimental/readme.md

 You should see the sentiment score for each text.
 Note: When using the emulator, we mock the sentiment analysis so if `good` is in the text, the score will be 1, and if `bad` is in the text, the score will be -1 and if neither is in the text, the score will be 0.

+## Data Flow
+The producer function is triggered by an HTTP request.
+The function then publishes the data to a Pub/Sub topic.
+The consumer function is triggered by a Pub/Sub event and consumes the data from the topic.
+The consumer function then uses the Google Cloud Natural Language API to analyze the sentiment of the text data.
+The results are then stored in Datastore.

+## Infrastructure
+The infrastructure is managed using Terraform.
+The following resources are created:
+- Cloud Functions
+    - Producer Function - HTTP Function
+    - Consumer Function - Pub/Sub Function
+- Cloud Pub/Sub
+    - Topic - used to queue data for processing
+    - Subscription - used to trigger the consumer function
+- Cloud Datastore
+    - Entity - used to store the sentiment analysis results
+- Cloud Storage
+    - Bucket - used to store the function source code

+### Security
+The following security measures have been implemented:
+- Least privilege principle - the producer and consumer functions are deployed using service accounts with the least privilege principle
+- Terraform backend - the terraform backend is secured using a service account key stored as a GitHub secret
+- GitHub workflow - the GitHub workflow is used to automate the deployment process and reduce the risk of human error
+- Cloud Functions - the functions are deployed using a CI/CD pipeline, so the source code is versioned in GitHub

+### Scalability
+The following scalability considerations have been made:
+- Pub/Sub Scaling - Pub/Sub acts as a buffer between the producer and consumer functions preventing spikes in traffic from stressing the consumer function
+- Cloud Functions Scaling - Cloud Functions scales automatically to meet the demands of the application, functions v2 allows for concurrency reducing the cold start time
+- Datastore Scaling - Datastore scales automatically to meet the demands of the application
+- Use of managed services means there is less manual work required to scale the application

+### Datastore
+Datastore is used to store the sentiment analysis results.
+It is a NoSQL database that is highly scalable and reliable.
+It is a managed service that does not require any maintenance.
+Its schemaless nature allows for flexibility in the data model meaning changes can be made without downtime.

-### Questions
+### Cloud Functions
-1. Why were Google Cloud Functions chosen as the compute platform?
-    - Tailored for event-driven applications
-    - The functions are stateless and do not require a server to be running at all times
-    - Compared to Cloud Run the functions are simple enough that the extra complexity of Cloud Run is not needed
+Cloud Functions are used to deploy the producer and consumer functions.
+They are serverless and scale automatically to meet the demands of the application.
+They are deployed using a CI/CD pipeline, so the source code is versioned in GitHub.
+The functions are stateless and do not require a server to be running at all times.
+Compared to Cloud Run the functions are simple enough that the extra complexity of Cloud Run is not needed [^cloud-run-footnote]

-2. What factors influenced the choice of Google Cloud Pub/Sub for message passing between functions?
+[^cloud-run-footnote]: Cloud Functions uses Cloud Run in the backend, so it is still using the same technology.
+Cloud Run is more suited for containerized applications that require more control over the environment.
+Cloud Functions is more suited for simple functions that are triggered by events.

+### Cloud Pub/Sub
-    - Acts as a buffer between the producer and consumer functions preventing spikes in traffic
-    - Fault tolerance by allowing for retries if the consumer function fails
+Cloud Pub/Sub is used to queue data for processing.
+It acts as a buffer between the producer and consumer functions preventing spikes in traffic from stressing the consumer function.
+It also provides fault tolerance by allowing for retries if the consumer function fails [^pubsub-retries-footnote]

+[^pubsub-retries-footnote]: Pub/Sub has a retry policy that allows for retries if the consumer function fails.
+This is useful if the consumer function fails due to a temporary error but is able to process the message successfully on a retry.
+This is not possible with direct function to function communication.
+Dead letter queues can also be used to store messages that fail to be processed after a certain number of retries but are not used in this deployment for simplicity.

+## Questions

-3. How does the use of Terraform improve the management of infrastructure?
+1. How does the use of Terraform improve the management of infrastructure?
     - Versioning of infrastructure, allowing for easy rollback
     - Infrastructure as code makes it easy to reuse, keep predictable and consistent
     - Easy to deploy and destroy infrastructure

-4. What security measures have been implemented to protect the application and its data?
-    - Both the producer and consumer are deployed using service accounts with the least privilege principle
-    - The producer function only has permission to post to the Pub/Sub topic
-    - The consumer function only has permission to insert into Datastore
-    - The terraform backend is secured using a service account key stored as a GitHub secret

-5. How does the GitHub workflow help automate the deployment process and reduce the risk of human error?
-    - It creates a consistent and predictable deployment process
-    - Using secrets, it allows for secure deployment of infrastructure

-6. Are there any scalability considerations for the application's architecture?
-    - Pub/Sub Scaling - Pub/Sub scales automatically to meet the demands of the application
-    - Cloud Functions Scaling - Cloud Functions scales automatically to meet the demands of the application, functions v2 allows for concurrency reducing the cold start time
-    - Datastore Scaling - Datastore scales automatically to meet the demands of the application

-7. Why was datastore chosen as the database for storing sentiment analysis results?
-    - It is a NoSQL database that is highly scalable and reliable
-    - It is a managed service that does not require any maintenance
-    - Its schemaless nature allows for flexibility in the data model meaning changes can be made without downtime

-8. What trade-offs were made in the choice of programming languages and libraries?
-    - C# has client libraries for all the required Google Cloud services
-    - It is a compiled language that is fast and efficient

-9. How do I version the functions if the published version is immutable?
+2. How do I version the functions if the published version is immutable?
     - The functions are deployed using a CI/CD pipeline, so the source code is versioned in GitHub
     - Separate the git repository into multiple branches, only merging to the main branch when the code is ready to be deployed
         - Further you can have separate branches for development, staging and production

-### Troubleshooting
-- Cannot enable APIs
-    - Ensure that you have the required permissions to enable APIs
-    - Ensure that the APIs are available in your region
-    - Ensure that you have linked a billing account to your project

-- Terraform init, plan or apply fails locally
-    - Double check the account you are using to authenticate with GCP
-        - Check `application-default` credentials
-        - Check the `GOOGLE_CREDENTIALS` environment variable
-        - Check `gcloud auth list`
-    - Ensure that you have the required permissions to create and manage the resources

-- Terraform init, plan or apply fails in the CI/CD pipeline
-    - Ensure that you have created the `TFSTATE_SA_KEY` secret in GitHub
-    - Ensure that you have created the `PROJECT_ID` and `REGION` variables in GitHub.
-(Make sure they havent been mistakenly added as secrets instead of variables.)
+3. What purpose does running local emulators serve?
+    - Allows for easy local development and testing
+    - Allows for easy debugging
+    - Allows for easy integration testing

+4. Why use docker/docker-compose for local development instead of running the functions directly?
+    - Dependencies are managed in the dockerfile meaning conflicts are less likely
+    - The environment is consistent across all developers
-    - Ensure that you have the required permissions to create and manage the resources
+    - Easy to deploy and destroy
-    - Ensure you have updated the `main.tf` file with the correct backend bucket name